 How do I know if I qualify for tax benefits?

 Your eligibility depends on several factors, including your income, the number of people in your family and the type of deductions you have utilized.
-Most students qualify for these benefits.
-If you are using software to prepare your tax return, the program will be able to calculate the amount of benefits that you are qualified to receive.
+Most students, even those working part-time, qualify for these benefits.
+If you are using software to prepare your tax return, the program will be able to calculate the amount of benefits you’re eligible to receive.